What is…

 Greek: μάννα

-This is the name given by the Israelites to the food miraculously supplied to them during their wanderings in the wilderness (Exodus 16:15-35).
-They ate this for forty years.
-According to the Hebrew Bible and Jesus Christ, manna was miraculously provided from Heaven.
+This is the name given by the Israelites to the unique, supernatural food supplied by God during their wanderings in the wilderness (Exodus 16:15-35) for 40 years.
+According to the Hebrew Bible and Jesus Christ himself, manna was miraculously provided from Heaven.

 The name is commonly taken as derived from man (Hebrew: מָן), an expression of surprise, “What is it?” but more probably it is derived from manan, meaning “to allot,” and hence denoting an “allotment” or a “gift.”